SanderKC/SanderKC.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, my name is Sander K. christensen.
-I am a mechanical engineer witj a bachelor's degreee from Aarhus University (Januar 2024).
+I am a mechanical engineer with a bachelor's degreee from Aarhus University (Januar 2024).
 My passion lies in the intersection of mechatronics, robotics, design, and manufacturing — especially where ideas can move quickly from concept to prototype.

 I thrive in environments where hands-on problem solving and iteration are key.
 Whether it's refining a mechanism through rapid prototyping or fine-tuning a design for production, I enjoy turning ideas into tangible, working solutions.